-ACCOUNTABLE Allocates resources to Boards of Education in the most efficient manner, and ensures that
+ACCOUNTABLE Allocates resources to Boards of Education in the most efficient manner, and ensures that resources provided are being utilized as intended.

 These principles are to be included in the Funding Allocation System Manual and to be incorporated into a broader Financial Framework for Enhancing Student Success.